CSCI-4830-002-2014/challenge-week-7/README.md

 # What is the most difficult part about this week's challenge?

 I initially couldn’t get my data working on Tableau.
-Turns out that my use of Excel to view the data was causing the format to be saved in a problematic format.
+After to speaking with Chris in class, it turned out that my use of Excel to view the data was corrupting the formatting.

 # Show and tell (10 points)